sccn/sccn.github.io/others/EEGLAB_References.md

 facilities, for instructions and examples of their use.
 </blockquote>

+## Third-party analysis of EEGLAB popularity

+Mohammad Fayaz (2023) The bibliometric analysis of EEGLAB software in the Web of Science indexed articles, Neuroscience Informatics, Volume 4, Issue 1, ISSN 2772-5286, [https://www.sciencedirect.com/science/article/pii/S2772528623000390](https://doi.org/10.1016/j.neuri.2023.100154).
+This article analyzes usage of EEGLAB compared to other EEG software packages, and shows it is still the most popular EEG software in 2023.

+Hanke, M., & Halchenko, Y. O. (2011).
+Neuroscience Runs on GNU/Linux.
+Frontiers in neuroinformatics, 5, 8. [https://doi.org/10.3389/fninf.2011.00008](https://doi.org/10.3389/fninf.2011.00008).
+This article (footnotes) shows that EEGLAB is the most popular EEG software.

 ## EEGLAB ICA methods introductions

 Makeig S, Debener S, Onton J, Delorme A (2004) Mining event-related